MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-overview.md

 Microsoft is sometimes asked to investigate network performance issues with Office 365 for large enterprise customers, and these frequently have a root cause related to the customers network egress infrastructure.
 When a common root cause of a customer network perimeter issue is found we seek to identify simple test measurements that identifies it.
 A test with a measurement threshold that identifies a specific problem is valuable because we can test the same measurement at any location, tell whether this root cause is present there and share it as a Network Insight with the administrator.

 Some Network Insights will merely indicate a problem that needs further investigation.
-A Network Insight where we have enough tests to show a specific remediation action to correct the root cause is listed as a recommended action.
+A Network Insight where we have enough tests to show a specific remediation action to correct the root cause is listed as a **recommended action**.
 These recommendations, based on live metrics that reveal values that fall outside a predetermined threshold, are much more valuable than general best practice advice since they are specific to your environment and will show the actual improvement once the recommended changes have been made.

 ## Network performance overview in the Microsoft 365 Admin Center

 Microsoft has existing network measurements from several Office desktop and web clients which support the operation of Office 365.
-These measurements are now being used to provide network architecture design insights and a network performance score which are shown in the **Connectivity to Microsoft 365** page in the Microsoft 365 Admin Center.
+These measurements are now being used to provide network architecture design insights and a network performance score which are shown in the **Network performance** page in the Microsoft 365 Admin Center.

-Approximate location information associated with the network measurements can identify the city where client devices are located.
-This is used to show the customers office locations and network measurements are grouped to provide network Insights for that office location.
+By default, approximate location information associated with the network measurements identify the city where client devices are located.
 The network score at each location is shown with color and the relative number of users at each location is represented by the size of the circle.

 ![Network Insights overview map](Media/m365-mac-perf/m365-mac-perf-overview-map.png)